sherkoo/wordpressblank/README.md

 Wordpress Blank
 ==============

-A blank wordpress theme to get started
+This theme is meant to be barebones with minimal features.
+In no way shape or form is it meant to please everyone.
+Functions should be added as needed.

 Includes
 =
 - Totally blank theme setup for developers to start building
-- Semantic HTML5 example
+- Semantic HTML5
 - Gulpfile.js

-Purpose
-=
-This theme is meant to barebones with minimal features.
-In no way shape or form is it meant to please everyone.
-Functions should be added as needed.